akosarch/stateful-grid/grid_component.framerfx/README.md

 ## Override examples

 Will be added soon.
-For the refference please take a look at the [EXAMPLE FILE](https://github.com/akosarch/stateful-grid).
+For the reference please take a look at the [EXAMPLE FILE](https://github.com/akosarch/stateful-grid).